Sustainability

 Planetary Boundaries WheelClimate changeBiosphereintegrityLand-systemchangeFreshwaterchangeBiogeochemicalflowsOceanacidificationNovel entitiesStratosphericozone depletionAtmosphericaerosol loading

 Planetary boundaries diagram.
 Each boundary is shown on a scale of 1 to 5, where 5 means the boundary is severely exceeded.
 The dashed circle marks 3 out of 5, the boundary itself.
-Climate change: today 4 out of 5, with Norfalk's platform 2 out of 5.
+Climate change: today 4 out of 5, with Norfalk's platform 2.6 out of 5.
 Biosphere integrity: today 5 out of 5.
-Land-system change: today 4 out of 5, with Norfalk's platform 2.5 out of 5.
-Freshwater change: today 4 out of 5, with Norfalk's platform 2 out of 5.
+Land-system change: today 4 out of 5, with Norfalk's platform 3 out of 5.
+Freshwater change: today 4 out of 5, with Norfalk's platform 2.3 out of 5.
 Biogeochemical flows: today 5 out of 5.
-Ocean acidification: today 2.5 out of 5, with Norfalk's platform 0.5 out of 5.
+Ocean acidification: today 2.5 out of 5, with Norfalk's platform 1.2 out of 5.
 Novel entities: today 5 out of 5, with Norfalk's platform 2.5 out of 5.
 Stratospheric ozone depletion: today 1.5 out of 5.
-Atmospheric aerosol loading: today 1.5 out of 5.
+Atmospheric aerosol loading: today 1.5 out of 5, with Norfalk's platform 0.9 out of 5.

 Today's level